uwiger/gproc/doc/gproc.md

-Starts the gproc server.This function is intended to be called from gproc_sup, as part of starting the gproc application.<a name="table-0"></a>
+Starts the gproc server.

+This function is intended to be called from gproc_sup, as part of starting the gproc application.<a name="table-0"></a>

 ###table/0##

 <pre>table() -&gt; any()</pre>
 <br></br>

 Equivalent to [`table({all, all})`](#table-1).<a name="table-1"></a>